rhino-linux/rhino-pkg/README.md

     update:  Updates all packages accessible to the wrapper - does not accept <input>, instead use install to update individual packages.
-Has confirmation prompt.
+Has a confirmation prompt.

+    cleanup: Attempts to repair broken dependencies and remove any unused packages.
+Does not accept <input>, but has a confirmation prompt.

 flags:
     --help/-h: Display this page

-    --description/-d: By default, rhino-pkg will only display packages that contain <input> within their name.
+    --description/-d: By default, $(basename $0) will only display packages that contain <input> within their name.
 Use this flag to increase range and display packages with <input> in their description.

+    -y: Makes functions with confirmation prompts run promptless.

 input:
     Provide a package name or description.